Manifolds with kinks and the asymptotic behavior of the graph Laplacian operator with Gaussian kernel: Introduction

 \section{Introduction}

 The connection between the graph Laplacian and the Laplace–Beltrami operator is a central theme in geometric data analysis and has attracted substantial interest from both applied and theoretical communities.
 On the one hand, from a theoretical perspective, this relationship offers a discretization framework for studying differential operators on manifolds via point clouds or sampled data \cite{LiShiSun,HarlimSanzYang,YanJiangHarlim,JiaoYanHarlimLu}.
-On the other hand, from an applied viewpoint, this connection underpins a wide array of algorithms in machine learning and signal processing, including manifold learning techniques such as Laplacian eigenmaps \cite{BelkinNiyogi2003,BelkinNiyogi2005,TrillosSlepcev2019} or Diffusion Maps \cite{CoifmanLafon2006, SingerWu}.
+On the other hand, from an applied viewpoint, this connection underpins a wide array of algorithms in machine learning and signal processing, including manifold learning techniques such as Laplacian eigenmaps \cite{BelkinNiyogi2003,BelkinNiyogi2005} or Diffusion Maps \cite{CoifmanLafon2006, SingerWu}.
 Understanding the convergence of the graph Laplacian to the Laplace–Beltrami operator — notably the role of scaling, sampling density, and boundary behavior — remains crucial in ensuring that discrete approximations faithfully capture the geometry and analysis of the underlying continuous space.
 This paper aims at tackling this question on a class of smooth Riemannian manifolds having possibly singular boundary.\\

-To describe our framework and main results, let us consider independent and identically distributed (i.i.d.) random variables $\{X_i\}_{i \ge 1} \sim X$ with common law $\mathbb{P}_X$ on a metric measure space $(M,d,\mu)$.
+To describe our framework and main results, let us consider independent and identically distributed (i.i.d.) random variables $\{X_i\}_{i \ge 1} \sim X$ with common law $\mathbb{P}_X$ on a metric measure space $(M,\di,\mu)$.
 For any $t>0$ and $n \in \mathbb{N}\backslash \{0\}$, define

 for any $x \in M$ and $f$ in the space $\cC(M)$ of continous functions on $M$.
 Here $d$ is a positive integer.
 We call $L_{n,t}$ the intrinsic Graph Laplacian with $d$-dimensional Gaussian kernel associated with the family $\{X_1,\ldots,X_n\}$ and the parameter $t$.
-In case $(M,d,\mu)$ is a subset of some ambient Euclidean space $\setR^D$, then the intrinsic distance $d$ might be replaced by the extrinsic Euclidean norm $\|\cdot\|$, in which case we call $L_{n,t}$ the extrinsic Graph Laplacian.
+In case $M$ is a subset of some ambient Euclidean space $\setR^D$, then the intrinsic distance $\di$ might be replaced by the extrinsic Euclidean norm $\|\cdot\|$, in which case we call $L_{n,t}$ the extrinsic Graph Laplacian, which then writes as

 We define the (intrinsic/extrinsic) $d$-dimensional Gaussian operator at time $t$ as the expected value of $L_{n,t}$ with respect to $\mathbb{P}_X$, that is